jsoref/thorium/api/docs/src/admins/deploy/install-redis.md

 # 1g => 1000000000 bytes
 # 1gb => 1024*1024*1024 bytes
 #
-# units are case insensitive so 1GB 1Gb 1gB are all the same.
+# units are case-insensitive so 1GB 1Gb 1gB are all the same.

 ################################## INCLUDES ###################################